ChristinaLK/blog/_posts/2015-11-24-git-models.md

    - git
    - shell
    - teaching
-Slug: git-models
+slug: git-models
-Authors: Christina Koch
+authors: Christina Koch
 ---

 There are several motivations to this post: